shrxyeh/Readme.md/README.md

 I specialize in **identifying vulnerabilities** in Solidity smart contracts using the latest security tools and techniques.

-I see that the tools are still displayed vertically instead of being aligned horizontally like the **Tech Stack** section.

-To achieve the same horizontal format, you need to use **Markdown tables** or **flexbox styling in CSS** if you're using a website.
-Here's how you can format it in Markdown:

 ### **Static Analysis**
 | ![Slither](https://img.shields.io/badge/Slither-000000?style=for-the-badge&logo=github&logoColor=white) | ![MythX](https://img.shields.io/badge/MythX-ffcc00?style=for-the-badge&logo=ethereum&logoColor=black) |